daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 -   Keep all previously allocated zones marked allocated and NE.

--   Leave appended zones unallocated so phase2 can allot them as E buckets after activation.
+-   Leave appended zones unallocated so phase2 can allot them as E buckets after the resize completes.

 -   Set `heap_header.nemb_pct` so the NE limit covers all old NE zones plus $H_{NE}$ and the remaining $C_E$ portion of the memory file remains available to cache E zones.

+-   Set `vos_pool_df.pd_scm_sz` to $B_{new}$ and `vos_pool_ext_df.ped_mem_sz` to $M_{new}$.

-The heap header checksum is updated after all extension metadata is durable.
+The heap header checksum and VOS transaction are made durable before the stage is advanced.
 Since old zone boundaries and offsets do not change, no VOS allocation graph rewrite is required.
+A retry validates each field and completes any missing update.

+5. Close the offline resize handle and start the pool child normally while the pool remains globally non-connectable.
+Pool-child startup reopens BIO and VOS with the new geometry and starts normal local background activities.
+Validate the physical file and blob sizes, BIO capacity, SMD size, DAV2 heap geometry, VOS size fields, and all checksums, then perform a small allocation/free cycle in a newly allotted E bucket.
+Only after startup and validation succeed does the worker remove the local SMD resize record and report `READY` to the pool service.

+If the engine fails after the child starts but before the SMD record is removed, recovery observes `HEAP_EXTENDED` and repeats the final startup operation.
+If it fails after removing the record but before reporting `READY`, the next status query verifies that the child is running with the intended geometry and reports `READY`.
+Thus readiness need not be persisted as a separate SMD state.

+The control plane reserves capacity for every participating blob and VOS file before the pool enters `RESIZING`.
+This reduces the chance of ENOSPC after the no-rollback boundary.

+There is no atomic transaction spanning the VOS file, SPDK blob metadata, SMD, BIO header, and DAV2/VOS metadata.
+Consequently, the design guarantees that existing allocations remain recoverable, but it does not permit an ordinary VOS open at every intermediate write.
+Any nonterminal SMD stage fences normal pool-child startup and selects the restricted, idempotent recovery path.
+In particular, `CAPACITY_PUBLISHED` tells recovery to use the offline open mode rather than treating the temporary BIO/DAV2 size mismatch as corruption.
+Recovery compares physical sizes and checksummed headers instead of assuming that the last SMD stage write completed.
+It either observes the old value and reapplies the current step or observes the new value and advances the stage.
+It never shrinks storage or exposes the shard to clients.

+Unlike `ddb prov_mem`, these steps run inside the coordinated engine worker while the pool shard is quiesced.
+They do not recreate the VOS file or require an engine restart.

-## VOS and Phase2 Activation
+## VOS Phase2 Behavior

 Existing objects require no conversion.
 Their `vos_obj_p2_df` fields continue to identify the default NE bucket.
 When an existing or new object first needs phase2 object-private space, the normal `umem_allot_mb_evictable()` path allocates a bucket from an appended free zone and records it in the object.

-After heap extension succeeds, each target atomically prepares these mode fields:

--   Set `vos_pool_df.pd_scm_sz` to $B_{new}$.

--   Set `vos_pool_ext_df.ped_mem_sz` to $M_{new}$.

--   Keep the BIO backend type as `DAOS_MD_BMEM_V2`.

--   Set `META_HDR_FL_EVICTABLE` in the BIO metadata header last and update its checksum.

-The BIO evictable flag is the activation point because it controls `store_evictable` and `vos_pool_is_evictable()`.
-Once set, the shard must only be opened with the new geometry.
+The BIO backend type remains `DAOS_MD_BMEM_V2`.
+The BIO evictable flag controls `store_evictable` and `vos_pool_is_evictable()`, but it is not a readiness marker.
+Once it is set in `CAPACITY_PUBLISHED`, only the offline resize path may open the shard until DAV2/VOS geometry is extended and the matching resize worker starts the pool child.

 ## Restart and Commit

-Each target reopens its BIO metadata context and VOS pool using the enlarged VOS file.
-The phase2 open must load every old NE zone and leave appended zones unloaded until allotted.

-The target then validates the heap and performs a small allocation/free cycle in a newly allotted E bucket.
-If all targets report ready, the pool service:
+The final local resize step starts each pool child, reopens its BIO metadata context and VOS pool using the enlarged VOS file, and validates phase2 operation.
+The pool remains globally non-connectable while this occurs.
+If all targets report `READY`, the pool service:

-1. Marks the distributed conversion record `COMMITTED`.
+1. Atomically marks the pool connectable and the distributed resize record `COMPLETED` in one RDB transaction.

-2. Restarts normal pool target background activity.

-3. Marks the pool connectable.

-4. Exposes terminal success through conversion status.
+2. Exposes terminal success through resize status.

 Clients must reconnect after conversion; evicted handles are not restored.

 The original submission RPC has already returned.
-A `dmg` process using `--wait` observes completion through polling; conversion continues if that process exits, loses connectivity, or reaches its wait timeout.
+Administrators observe completion with `resize-status`; conversion continues if the submitting process exits or loses connectivity.

 ## Failure Handling

 -   **Before quiesce completes**: Restart quiesced targets with old geometry and make the pool connectable.

--   **After any META blob grows**: Keep the pool fenced and resume forward.
-Expanded blobs are not shrunk.
+-   **After entering `RESIZING`**: Keep the pool fenced and resume forward.
+Expanded files and blobs are not shrunk.

--   **Before the evictable flag is set**: A shard remains phase1-compatible with larger storage.
-Resume heap/VOS preparation.
+-   **Before `CAPACITY_PUBLISHED`**: Existing allocations and offsets remain intact.
+Recovery verifies and completes the physical VOS-file and META-blob growth.

--   **After the evictable flag is set**: The shard is phase2 and must roll forward.
-Startup uses the SMD generation to resume instead of opening the pool for service.
+-   **At or after `CAPACITY_PUBLISHED`**: The BIO header advertises phase2, but the shard is not ready until the resize worker has completed the geometry update and successfully started the pool child.
+Startup uses the SMD generation and offline resize path to roll forward instead of opening the pool child normally.

 -   **Insufficient tmpfs after META expansion**: Keep the pool fenced.
 The administrator must free memory capacity or increase the tmpfs allocation before resume.

--   **Management leader change**: The new leader reads the RDB conversion record, queries per-target SMD state, and resumes from the first incomplete stage.
+-   **Pool-service leader change**: The new leader reads the RDB resize record, queries per-target SMD state, and resumes from the first incomplete stage.

 -   **Client or RPC timeout**: A submission timeout is ambiguous, so retrying the same request token returns the existing generation instead of creating another operation.
 A status timeout has no effect on conversion.
 Long-running work is never tied to the lifetime of an initiating RPC.